Democrats fume that White House isn’t demanding tax hikes in debt fight

 The combination, according to the Democratic critics, makes for a lopsided negotiation — one where both sides want to raise the debt ceiling, but Democrats are asked to swallow unpopular cuts to get it while Republicans don’t have to give up anything at all.

 The dynamics mark a sharp departure from debt ceiling fights in the past, when both sides of the budget ledger were represented at the table.
-In those battles, Republicans would demand cuts to federal programs; Democrats would insist on revenue hikes; and both parties acknowledged that a deal was impossible without ceding something to the other side.
+In those battles, Republicans would demand cuts to federal programs, Democrats would insist on revenue hikes, and both parties acknowledged a deal was impossible without ceding something to the other side.

 “I think that ship sailed, and it’s disappointing to me that that wasn’t injected from the very beginnings of this negotiation,” said Rep. Dean Phillips (D-Minn.), a member of the centrist Problem Solvers Caucus.